heutelbeck/sapl-policy-engine/sapl-documentation/5_4_SAPLPolicy.md

 A condition statement simply consists of an expression that must evaluate to `true` or `false`.

-The expression can use any element of the SAPL expression language, especially of attribute finder steps that are not allowed in the target expression.
-Conditions in the policy body are used to further limit the applicability of a policy.
+The expression can use any element of the SAPL expression language, including attribute finder steps.
+Conditions in the policy body limit the applicability of a policy.

 ### Obligation